lexibank/tlopo/out/vol1/chapter7.md

 Evidence for the reconstruction occurs in two geographically separated primary subgroups of Oceanic, but apparently nowhere else.
 Despite this distribution, the evidence would be clear enough, were it not for (i) the meaning of the Proto Southeast Solomonic term, reconstructable as 'plank-built canoe', and (ii) the fact that the Lau, Baegu, Kwai and Arosi reflexes could well reflect, not _&ast;tola_, but POc _&ast;(q)oRa_ 'strake, probably topstrake (washstrake) ([§2.4](#s-2-4)) (Cristobal-Malaitan languages regularly lose POc _&ast;t_).
 It is possible that the forms _ola_/_ora_ reflect a falling together of _&ast;tola_ and _&ast;(q)oRa_, the meaning narrowing in favour of _&ast;(q)oRa_ and then transferred to Bugotu, Gela _tola_.

 Evidence from other Southeast Solomonic languages further confuses the issue.
-Gela and Tolo (Guadalcanal) _tiola_ 'generic term for plank-built canoes' and 'Are'are iora, Sa'a _iola_ 'plank-built canoe' might be explained as deriving from a bimorphemic form _&ast;ti-(q)oRa_.
+Gela and Tolo (Guadalcanal) _tiola_ 'generic term for plank-built canoes' and 'Are'are _iora_, Sa'a _iola_ 'plank-built canoe' might be explained as deriving from a bimorphemic form _&ast;ti-(q)oRa_.
 This might be liable to conflation with reflexes of _&ast;tola_ also.

 <a id="p-182"></a>